 Former Secretary of State Lawrence S. Eagleburger, a career foreign service officer, called Career Diplomacy “the best description of life in the foreign service—its challenges, dangers, satisfactions, and fun—I have ever seen.”
 A revised and updated edition came out in 2011, and a third edition is planned for release in 2017.

-Kopp was deputy assistant secretary of state for international trade policy in the Carter and Reagan administrations.
-He represented the United States in multilateral trade negotiations and testified before Congress on foreign corrupt practices, East-West trade, export controls, antidumping regulations, and American competitiveness.
-He served abroad in Warsaw, where he directed the United States–Poland Trade Development Center, and Brasília, Brazil, where he was deputy chief of mission.
-He received superior and meritorious honor awards from the Department of State and a presidential award for public service from President Ronald Reagan.
+Kopp joined the foreign service as an entry-level officer in 1967 and rose to the senior foreign service in eleven years.
+He served as deputy assistant secretary of state for international trade policy in the Carter and Reagan administrations.
+His overseas posts included Warsaw, where he directed the United States–Poland Trade Development Center, and Brasília, Brazil, where he was deputy chief of mission.
+He received meritorious and superior honor awards from the Department of State and a presidential award for meritorious public service.
+He left the foreign service in 1985.

 Kopp is the Washington representative of the Philippine sugar industry, a vice president of the International Sugar Trade Coalition, and a director of Venture Factors, a division of Zabaleta and Company.
-He serves on the advisory board of the U.S. Diplomacy Center.
-He was a founding partner of L. A. Motley and Company, a director of the Old Dominion Brewing Company, and a vice president of the Jamestown Foundation, a Washington, DC, research organization.
+He serves on the advisory board of the U.S. Diplomacy Center, an interactive museum under construction at the Department of State in Washington.
+He was formerly a partner in the consulting firm of L. A. Motley and Company.

-Harry W. Kopp is a graduate of Hamilton College and holds a master’s degree in Russian and East European Studies from Yale University.
-He lives with his wife Jane in Annapolis, Maryland.
+He is a graduate of Hamilton College and holds a master’s degree in Russian and East European Studies from Yale University.
+He lives with his wife Jane in Baltimore, Maryland.